funengineering/funengineering.github.io/_posts/2025-02-18-07-RPi-based_temperature_and_humidity_logger_for_Shelly_HT.md

 You just extended your flow to collect the humidity data, too.
 Wait some time, then check if you can also see the humidity data in InfluxDB's Data Explorer.

+## Collecting battery status data

+Similarly, you can now add nodes that collect the battery status of the sensor and store this data in InfluxDB, too.

+Copy and paste the three nodes related to humidity.
+Edit the properties of all three of them.

+In the copy of the "rh_EG" node, change "humidity" to "devicepower" in the "Topic" field.
+Change the "Name" field from "rh_EG" to "power_EG".

+In the copy of the "get rel. humidity" node, change the "Name" field from "get rel. humidity" to "get battery %".
+In the rules, replace "rh" by "battery.percent".
+The rule should say "Set msg.payload to the value msg.payload.battery.percent".

+In the copy of the "InfluxDB on ..." node, change the "Measurement" field from "rh_eg" to "batt_perc_eg".

+In addition to the battery status in percent, we also want to collect the battery voltage data.
+To add this, you only need to copy-paste the second and the third node.

+In the copy of the "get battery %" node, change the "Name" field from "get battery %" to "get battery V".
+In the rules, replace "battery.percent" by "battery.V".
+The rule should be "Set msg.payload to the value msg.payload.battery.V".

+In the copy of the "InfluxDB on ..." node, change the "Measurement" field from "batt_perc_eg" to "batt_volt_eg".

+Finally, add a connection wire from the "power_EG" node to the "get battery V" node.

+Deploy the updated flow to implement the changes.
+The "power_EG" also gets the "Connected" note below its node.
+The additional data should appear in InfluxDB's Data Explorer once the sensor has transmitted new data (which will take some time).

 ## Save the flow